The Supergeometry of Loday Algebroids: Introduction

 The nature of the Courant bracket itself remained unclear until several years later when it was observed by Liu, Weinstein and Xu \cite{LWX} that $\cT M$ endowed with the Courant bracket plays the role of a `double' object, in the sense of Drinfeld \cite{Dr}, for a pair of Lie algebroids (see \cite{Mac}) over $M$.
 Let us recall that, in complete analogy with Drinfeld's Lie bialgebras, in the category of Lie algebroids there also exist `bi-objects', Lie bialgebroids, introduced by Mackenzie and Xu \cite{MX} as linearizations of Poisson groupoids.
 On the other hand, every Lie bialgebra has a double which is a Lie algebra.
 This is not so for general Lie bialgebroids.
 Instead, Liu, Weinstein and Xu \cite{LWX} showed that the double of a Lie bialgebroid is a more complicated structure they call a {\it Courant algebroid}, $\cT M$ with the Courant bracket being a special case.

 There is also another way of viewing Courant algebroids as a generalization of Lie algebroids.
 This requires a change in the definition of the Courant bracket and considering an analog of the non-antisymmetric Dorfman bracket \cite{Do}, so that the traditional Courant bracket becomes the skew-symmetrization of the new one \cite{Roy}.
 This change replaces one of the defects with another one: a version of the Jacobi identity is satisfied, while the bracket is no longer skew-symmetric.
 Such algebraic structures have been introduced by Loday \cite{Lo} under the name {\it Leibniz algebras}, but they are nowadays also often called {\it Loday algebras}.
-Loday algebras, like their skew-symmetric counterparts -- Lie algebras -- determine certain cohomological complexes, defined on tensor algebras instead of Grassmann algebras.
+Loday algebras, like their skew-symmetric counterparts -- Lie algebras -- determine certain cohomological complexes, defined on tensor algebras instead of Grassmann algebras. {Canonical examples of Loday algebras arise often as {\em derived brackets} introduced by Kosmann-Schwarzbach \cite{K-S,YKS}.}

-Since Loday brackets, like the Courant-Dorfman bracket, appear naturally in Geometry and Physics in the form of `algebroid brackets', i.e. brackets on sections of vector bundles, there were several attempts to formalize the concept of {\it Loday} (or {\it Leibniz}) {\em algebroid} (see e.g. \cite{Ba,G1,GM,ILMP,Ha,HM,KS,MM,SX,Wa}).
-We prefer the terminology {\em Loday algebroid} to distinguish them from other {\em general algebroid} brackets with both anchors (see \cite{GU}), called sometimes {\em Leibniz algebroids} or {\em Leibniz brackets} and used recently in Physics, for instance, in the context of nonholonomic constraints \cite{GG,GGU,GLMM,OPB}.
+Since Loday brackets, like the Courant-Dorfman bracket, appear naturally in Geometry and Physics in the form of `algebroid brackets', i.e. brackets on sections of vector bundles, there were several attempts to formalize the concept of {\it Loday} (or {\it Leibniz}) {\em algebroid} (see e.g. \cite{Ba,BV,G1,GM,ILMP,Ha,HM,KS,MM,SX,Wa}).
+We prefer the terminology {\em Loday algebroid} to distinguish them from other {\em general algebroid} brackets with both anchors (see \cite{GU}), called sometimes {\em Leibniz algebroids} or {\em Leibniz brackets} and used recently in Physics, for instance, in the context of nonholonomic constraints \cite{GG,GG1,GGU,GLMM,OPB}.
+Note also that a Loday algebroid is the horizontal categorification of a Loday algebra; vertical categorification would lead to Loday $n$-algebras, which are tightly related to truncated Loday infinity algebras, see \cite{AP10}, \cite{KMP11}.